Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The List Boxes Image

-If the user changes her mind and wants to remove one or more items from the Second List she can do so by highlighting them and clicking the second Command Button (with the left arrow < as an indicator).
-The selected items will be moved back into the original list and removed from the second List Box.
-The user can repeat this selection process any number of times till she is satisfied with the final list and ready to click the Preview Orders Button to open either the Output Query OrdersOutQ itself or a Report or Form designed using it.
+If the user changes her mind and wants to remove one or more items from the second list, she can do so by highlighting the desired items and clicking the second command button (with the left arrow < as its indicator).
+The selected items will then be moved back into the original list and removed from the second list box.
+The user can repeat this process any number of times until satisfied with the final selection, and then click the Preview Orders button to open the output query OrdersOutQ, or a report or form based on it.

-Preventing multiple Item Selection
+Preventing Multiple Item Selection

 1. Open a New Form in Design View.